sopankhosla/twitter-widget-pro/readme.txt

 == Upgrade Notice ==

+= 2.3.5 =
+Added HTTP & HTTPS API setting and fixed support forum links

+= 2.3.4 =
+Fixed the conflict with Jetpack!
+Also a new Arabic translation

 = 2.3.3 =
 Fixed issue with updates getting stuck, and add data-lang support for Twitter intents